tine3700/micropython/docs/pyboard/tutorial/PARTIII/HYGROMETER.rst

 * Micro USB cable for connecting to the PC

 Wire up your Sensor to one of the I2C Ports (do you remember on which Pins they are?
 If not, you can always have a look at the
-Data sheet of the pyboard)
+Data sheet of the pyboard).
+Make sure the SDA
 Take a look into the HDC1080 test program.
 The easiest way to show the meassured temperature and humidity on your Display is directing the REPL to the Display.
 If you don't remember how that works.
 Please go back to Link: